cioos-siooc/explore-cioos/README.md

 ## Starting using docker

-1. Install or upgrade docker.
-New versions of Docker include `docker compose`
+1. Install [Docker](https://docs.docker.com/get-docker/) and [Docker compose](https://docs.docker.com/compose/install/).
+New versions of Docker include `docker-compose`
-1. Rename sample.env to .env and change any settings if needed.
+1. Rename .env.sample to .env and change any settings if needed.
 If you are running on your local machine these settings don't need to change
-1. `docker compose up -d` to start all services.
+1. `docker-compose up -d` to start all services.
 This will take a few minute to download, build, create the database schema.
 1. Start your python3 environment, eg `python3 -m venv venv && source venv/bin/activate`
 1. Run scraper to load data.
 From this directory, run:
    `sh data_loader.sh` to load all data or `sh data_loader_test.sh` to just load one dataset for testing purposes